We no longer do any machine work or labor but this information is still helpful.

 Before engine disassembly, all connecting rods and matching caps

 should be numbered according to cylinder location.
-Each main bearing
+Each main

 2. CHECK CONNECTING ROD HOUSING BORES: